marcellogalhardo/retained/README.md

 A lightweight library built on top of Android Architecture Component ViewModel to simplify how UI Controllers (e.g., Activity, Fragment & Composable) retain instances on Android.

 **Motivation:** Retained was a single file that I was copying into all side-projects I make with Kotlin Multiplatform to abstract Android Jetpack's ViewModel.
-Now it is a library.
+Now it is a library to avoid copy and paste. (:

 ## Download